 If you are serious about playing a keyboard or composing you are inevitably going to look for a full, 88 key controller at some point.

-In a previous article on what we think are the best midi keyboards we also included an 88 hammer action keyboard.
+In a previous article on our favorite midi keyboards, we also included one 88 hammer action keyboard.

-This time we’re going to look at a few more options and what each brings to the table.
+This time we’re going to look at a few more options, at different budget levels and see what each of them bring to the table.

 In this guide